 It’s okay to skip a workout occasionally.
 A few days without exercise will not turn your muscles into fat.
 Short breaks will even be beneficial – the body needs time to recover, and muscles grow not in the gym but during rest.
 Recovery time depends on the stress level – on average, it is from 48 to 72 hours.
 If classes are missed more often, then it can still affect the figure.

 But how quickly this happens depends on the duration of the “truancy” and the level of physical fitness.
 For those who train regularly, it will be easier to return to their previous form.
 We are talking about three to four sessions per week and not about one workout every six months.
 Muscles remember everything so that training will play into your hands.
 It will be more difficult for beginners – until the body gets used to the stress, a break can significantly affect physical fitness.
-So it is not worth delaying the workouts too much.
+So it is not worth it to skip a workout too much.

 During training, the body is under stress, so a short break, on the contrary, will be beneficial.
 After a short rest, the indicators of strength and endurance will be even higher than before.
 There is no need to worry at all for the first few weeks – it doesn’t matter if it’s a professional athlete or a beginner.
 That is, at first, all sports indicators will be within the normal range.